AndreuCodina/wirio/docs/pages/integrations/sqlmodel.md

 You had to dive into the docs every time to set up SQLModel: multiple ways to initialize it, context managers everywhere, different settings for sync and async.

-Setting up SQLModel should take seconds, and be configured with the best practices, with just add a single line of code.
+Setting up SQLModel should take seconds, and be configured with the best practices by just adding a single line of code.

 Some of the SQLModel integration benefits: